 COVID-19 testing hosted by the Orange County Health Department is done with no out of pocket cost (insurance will be billed).
 For those without insurance the tests are also available and are free.
-Testing is conducted by two different vendors, StarMed Healthcare and Optum.
+Testing is conducted by two different vendors, StarMed Healthcare in Hillsborough (tests all ages) and Optum in Chapel Hill (does not test babies under the age of 1).
 We do not require a doctors note/referral, and we will test everyone with or without symptoms.
-People of all ages can be tested.
 We have interpreters on site and capacity to do virtual interpretation.
+Please register if you are able, but if that is a barrier, walk-ins are also welcome.

-COVID-19 testing is available every weekday Monday through Friday from 9am to 5pm at Whitted Human Services Center at 300 W. Tryon St., Hillsborough NC 27278.
+COVID-19 testing is available every weekday Monday through Friday from 11 am to 7 pm and Sundays from 10 am to 2 pm in the parking lot in front of the Dept. of Social Services (DSS) at 113 Mayo St., Hillsborough.
 Pre-registration is encouraged and may be done online.
 Select Orange County when registering: https://unityphm.com/campaigns/starmed

 There will be a few exceptions due to holidays, weather conditions, or other events.